learn-co-curriculum/angular-event-directives-readme/README.md

 ## Event based directives

 If you've ever done a lot of JavaScript before, you would have come into contact with event listeners.
-These are functions that get called whenever a specific behaviour happens that we are looking out for.
+These are functions that get called whenever a specific behavior happens that we are looking out for.
 Either of the following might be familiar to you:

 ```js
 input.addEventListener('click', function (e) {